MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Update-NetFirewallDynamicKeywordAddress.md

 ```

 ### -Id
-Specifies GUID of the dynamic keyword address to update.
+Specifies the GUID of the dynamic keyword address to update.

 ```yaml
 Type: String